tildecoin/rtcoin/PLAN.md

 ## `rtcoin-client`
 * On startup, check for key pair to be used to sign/verify communications with the server.
 If the key pair doesn't exist, generate one.
-* Communications with `rtcoin-server` will be via TLS
+* Communications with `rtcoin-server` will need to be secured.
+I need to come up with a scheme for this.